Human-centred And Nature-based Approaches In Cities

 (T-E) what macro-level changes are cause for concern?

-The following section discusses the results by correlating the pluralization of perspectives generated from dialogue with Structural SWOP with subjecting ordinary experience to what initially might have been unthinkable.
+The following section discusses the results by correlating the pluralization of perspectives generated from dialogue with Structural SWOT with subjecting ordinary experience to what initially might have been unthinkable.

 4. Results: Productive uncertainty of urban eco-toilets

 The following chart (Table 1) summarizes the Structural SWOT analysis of the research material.
 In this analysis, the Strengths, Weaknesses, Opportunities, and Threats components are specified with narratives (vision), value creation (economic arrangements), practices (work arrangements), and systems’ functioning (effects) to better account for the enablers and barriers underlying them.
-Comparing the eco-toilet communities, side by side, allows acknowledging the overall propensities, as listed in the Enablers/Barriers on right column.
+Comparing the eco-toilet communities, side by side, allows acknowledging the overall propensities, and link the results back to existing conceptions as listed in the right-most column.

 Table 1.
 Structural SWOT of urban eco-toilet cases to identify their enablers and barriers.